Contributors

 Elizabeth Mercurio

-Elizabeth Mercurio is the author of the chapbook Doll.
-She is an Assistant Editor at Lily Poetry Review and earned her MFA in poetry from the Solstice Program.
-Her poems have appeared in Third Point Press, Philadelphia Stories, The Literary Nest, Ample Remains, The Wild Word, Thimble Magazine, and elsewhere.
-She was recently named a finalist in the Cordella Press Gwendolyn Brooks Poetry Prize.
+Elizabeth Mercurio is the author of the books Doll and Words in a Night Jar.
+She is an Assistant Editor at Lily Poetry Review.
+She earned an MFA in poetry from The Solstice Low-Residency Program.
+Her work has appeared in Ample Remains, The Wild Word, Thimble Magazine, Vox Populi, and elsewhere.
+She was the 2016 recipient of The Sharon Olds Fellowship for Poetry and was named a finalist in the Cordella Press Gwendolyn Brooks Poetry Prize.
+You can find her at: https://www.elizabethmercurio.com/

 Ella Nathanael Alkiewicz